MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/get-started-with-deployment-pipelines.md

 Once you have content in a pipeline stage, you can deploy it to the next stage, even if the next stage workspace has content.
 [Paired items](./assign-pipeline.md#item-pairing) are overwritten.
 You can learn more about this process, in the [deploy content to an existing workspace](understand-the-deployment-process.md#deploy-content-to-an-existing-workspace) section.

-To deploy content to the next stage in the deployment pipeline, select the deploy button at the bottom of the stage.

-When reviewing the stages cards, you can see the last time content was deployed to each stage.
+You can review the deployment history to see the last time content was deployed to each stage.

-Deployment time is useful for establishing when a stage was last updated.
+Deployment history is useful for establishing when a stage was last updated.
 It can also be helpful if you want to track time between deployments.

 To examine the differences between the two pipelines before you deploy, see [compare content in different deployment stages](./compare-pipeline-content.md).